craiggraham/dance-code-of-conduct/social-guidelines.md

 Social dances are about having fun, relaxing and enjoying the night.
 It is important not to criticise, or to offer feedback or advice on the dance floor unless the other person explicitly asks you for it.
 Even then do your best to exercise kindness, consideration and an awareness of your own limits & faults.
-If you have any doubts at all, consider directing them to a teacher for feedback.
+If you have any doubts at all, direct them to a teacher.
+It takes more work to fix something wrongly learned than to get it right at the beginning.

 You might personally feel that you would welcome feedback, but for many people this can be hurtful, distressing or annoying and it can ruin their mood and their night.
 It goes against our goals of